AYCHIS/AYCHIS.github.io/README.md

 `jar -cvf ipt-apis.war *`

 After deploying the .war file your web application will be listed in your Tomcat Web Application Manager.
-If you have used your local machine for the IPT installation you can reach the application via `localhost:8080/ipt` in your web browser.
+If you have used your local machine for the IPT installation you can reach the application via `localhost:8080/ipt` in your web browser.<br><br>
 That´s it!
 You are now ready to use APIs!

 ### More screenshots